Abishang21/Inventory-Intelligence-System/README.md

 This project was inspired by a [Founder Diaries Podcast](https://youtu.be/cxG8EpFUOXQ?si=Wwjwv0sI7rKNY6J5) interview featuring Kenyan entrepreneur Murugi Munyi (The Lip Tribe), where she discussed the real operational challenges facing her business like cash tied up in slow moving stock, no real-time visibility into what is selling and restocking decisions made on gut feeling rather than data.

-I am a data analyst approaching this from the outside I observed the business model, identified the core inventory pain points, built a simulated dataset reflecting real retail dynamics and created a fully automated Power BI dashboard that the business owner can access in real time from their phone.
+As data analyst approaching this from the outside I observed the business model, identified the core inventory pain points, built a simulated dataset reflecting real retail dynamics and created a fully automated Power BI dashboard that the business owner can access in real time from their phone.

-The analysis covers January to December 2025** across 4 key areas:
+The analysis covers January to December 2025 across 4 key areas:

-- Revenue & Profitability Performance
+- 1. Revenue & Profitability Performance
-- Inventory Health & Stock Classification
+- 2. Inventory Health & Stock Classification
-- Sales Velocity & Run Rate Analysis
+- 3. Sales Velocity & Run Rate Analysis
-- Restock Intelligence & Demand Forecasting
+- 4. Restock Intelligence & Demand Forecasting

 ## Data Structure & Initial Checks